Taxation of Trusts under the German Inheritance and Gift Tax Act

 Trust as a Legal Entity

 All trusts that are not deemed to be legal entities under German tax law are referred to as “transparent trusts”.
-If not explicitly stated otherwise, the following discussion solely applies to non-transparent trusts (also referred to as "opaque trust").
+If not explicitly stated otherwise, the following discussion solely applies to an opaque trust (intransparenter trust)

 Taxation of Asset Transfers to Inter Vivos Trusts

 Pursuant to § 7(1) Nr.
-8, S. 2 ErbStG, inter vivos transfers of assets to non-transparent trusts are subject to German gift tax (Schenkungsteuer).
+8, S. 2 ErbStG, any inter vivos transfer of assets to an opaque trust (intransparenter trust) is subject to German gift tax (Schenkungsteuer).

-Taxation of a Transfer to a Trust upon Death of the Grantor
+Taxation of a Transfer to a Trust upon the Death of the Grantor

 Taxation of Distributions during the Existence of the Trust

 Pursuant to § 7 (1) Nr.
-9, S 2 ErbStG, any transfer to an intermediary beneficiary (Zwischenberechtigter) during the existance of a non-transparent trust is subject to German gift tax.
+9, S 2 ErbStG, any transfer to an intermediary beneficiary (Zwischenberechtigter) during the existence of an opaque trust is subject to German gift tax.

-In its decision dated 27th September 2012, II R 45/10 the Federal Fiscal Court (Bundesfinanzhof) held that any person who receives trust distributions during the existence of a trust is such intermediary beneficiary.
+In its decision dated 27th September 2012, II R 45/10, the Federal Fiscal Court (Bundesfinanzhof) held that any person who receives trust distributions during the existence of a trust is such an intermediary beneficiary.

 As there is no familial relationship between the trust (as deemed legal entity) and the beneficiary, one may think that the unfavorable tax class III applies to the taxation of distributions from a trust.
 However, § 15 para 2 Sentence 2 ErbStG states that the tax class is determined by the familial relationship between the grantor and the beneficiary.